Awlas/iotlab-experiments/README.md

 ```

 This command create and run two docker's containers:
-- *IOTLab_OpenV_Server_Exp*, to lauch the experiments and run an [OpenVisualizer Server](https://github.com/openwsn-berkeley/openvisualizer) that interact with the network deployed on Iot-LAB or simulate on emulated motes.
-This container will use [openwsn-iotlab](https://github.com/ftheoleyre/openwsn-iotlab.git) python scripts to do that
+- *IOTLab_OpenV_Server_Exp*, to lauch the experiments and run an [OpenVisualizer Server](https://github.com/openwsn-berkeley/openvisualizer) that interacts with the network deployed on Iot-LAB or simulated on emulated motes, all done with [openwsn-iotlab](https://github.com/ftheoleyre/openwsn-iotlab.git) Python scripts.
 - *IOTLab_OpenV_Client_Exp*, to run the web interface client using [OpenVisualizer Client](https://github.com/openwsn-berkeley/openvisualizer)

-You can stop the entire application (namely the both containers) at any time by hitting **Ctr+C**.
-You can also stop each containers by using:
+You can stop the entire application (namely both containers) at any time by hitting **Ctrl+C**.
+You can also stop each container by using:
 ```
 docker stop IOTLab_OpenV_Server_Exp
 docker stop IOTLab_OpenV_Client_Exp